4+1 Options

 Criminology and Criminal Justice 4+1 Option

-The 4+1 accelerated program option allows current UM-Dearborn undergraduate Criminology and Criminal Justice majors to complete both the Bachelor of Arts and the Master of Science in Criminology and Criminal Justice in a format that offers substantial savings in both time and money.
+The 4+1 accelerated program option allows current UM-Dearborn undergraduate Criminology and Criminal Justice or Sociology majors to complete both the Bachelor of Arts and the Master of Science in Criminology and Criminal Justice in a format that offers substantial savings in both time and money.
 This is achieved by a double-counting allowance of up to 15 credits or 5 graduate level (500-level or above) courses.
 One additional year of graduate work (15-17 credits) would be needed to complete the Master's program enabling students to earn two degrees in a total of five years.

 For more information, please visit the Criminology and Criminal Justice 4 +1 Option webpage and the Accelerated Masters (4+1) Policy.